myths about alcohol - man drinking hangover on couch

 Myth # 4: “I only drink on weekends.
 It’s not a problem. “

 An alcohol abuse problem doesn’t have to be everyday.
 Heavy drinking doesn’t have to happen every day for it to be alcohol abuse.
 Just a case of binge drinking is a case of alcohol abuse.
-If a person has more than two drinks a day (for a man) or more than one drink a day (for a woman), it is drinking too much alcohol.
-In addition, if someone drinks in a day and has more than four drinks (for a man) or more than three drinks (for a woman), this constitutes heavy alcohol consumption and cannot be prevented by saving such drinking habits for “Weekend only.” . ”
+If a person has more than two drinks a day (for a man) or more than one drink a day (for a woman), they are drinking too much alcohol.
+In addition, if someone drinks in a day and has more than four drinks (for a man) or more than three drinks (for a woman), this constitutes heavy alcohol consumption and cannot be prevented by saving such drinking habits for “Weekend only.”

 Myth # 6: Alcohol has legitimate uses in pain management.